 The individual effects of PA, sleep and depression on functional impairments has been established, but research is lacking in how combinations of LFs can impact functional ability.
-Groups of LFs should be researched more frequently to ensure findings are reflective of the holistic treatments being advocated for in literature.
+Groups of LFs should be researched more to ensure that findings are reflective of the holistic treatments being advocated for in literature.
 Therefore, this study aimed to investigate which combinations of PA, sleep quality (SQ), and mild to severe depression are most impactful on functional ability.
 This study also aimed to find which individual LF is most impactful on functional ability.
 This will ensure holistic treatments in the future are more effective for the people most severely and commonly harmed by arthritis.

 Methods